How to Use Payload with Astro: Complete Guide

 On the Astro side, you just need a way to call Payload's REST API.
 No special client library is required:

-You can also use the native fetch API.
+You can also use the native fetch API, which is what the official Astro CMS guide uses.
 Ky is just a convenience wrapper that handles JSON parsing and errors more cleanly.
+If you stay on the native fetch, you can skip this dependency entirely.

 If your Payload instance runs separately, you only need the HTTP client.
-If you want to run Payload in the same project (monorepo setup), install Payload alongside Astro:
+If you want to scaffold a fresh Payload backend, run the official starter (the -t blank flag gives you an empty project and the wizard prompts you for the database adapter):

 Configuration